basdusee/rsmediakeys/README.md

 Enjoy!

-This is only tested on Arch Linux with i3gaps on a Thinkpad x220 with the US keyboard layout.
+This is only tested on a Thinkpad x220 with the US keyboard layout.
+The tested OSes are Arch with i3gaps, Arch with XMonad and NixOS with XMonad.
 The Music Player Daemon version is 0.22.4 and it is run as a deamon under my own user account.
-It starts when logging into i3.
+It starts when logging into Xmonad (or i3 in the past).
 I didn't test it with a MPD daemon started at the system level or as root.
 As long as you can read/write the Unix socket, it should be alright.
 Good luck with anything other than this setup.
 It shoudn't be hard to adjust though.